aws-samples/amazon-connect-power-dialer/README.md

 `sam deploy -g`

-SAM will ask for the name of the application (use "PowerDialer" or something similar) as all resources will be grouped under it; Region and a confirmation prompt before deploying resources, enter y.
+SAM will ask for the name of the application (use "PowerDialer" or something similar) as all resources will be grouped under it;Connect parameters, concurrent calls and targeted country (Phone number digits and the 2 letter ISO country code); Region and a confirmation prompt before deploying resources, enter y.
 SAM can save this information if you plan un doing changes, answer Y when prompted and accept the default environment and file name for the configuration.